wp-plugins/pg-fixed-boxes-wp-popup-sidebars/readme.txt

 License: "GPLv2 or later"

 == Description ==
-This is a pop up sidebars plugin , which means first you create a box from plugin page in wordpress dashboard, after that plugin creates a widgetarea in Appearance > widgets , then you go there and insert few widgets in that widget area , and you are done ! just visit your site , page or any place that you specified in box settings page and enjoy!
+<p>This is a pop up sidebars plugin , which means first you create a box from plugin page in wordpress
+dashboard, after that plugin creates a widgetarea in Appearance > widgets , then you go there and insert few widgets in that widget area , and you are done ! just visit your site , page or any place that you specified in box settings page and enjoy!</p>

+<strong> NOTE : </strong>
-NOTE : widget that you insert in the box needs to be styled ! you can add style for your widgets in your theme style.css file or inserting them in plugin style file or adding them to every box custome css textarea
+<p>widget that you insert in the box needs to be styled !
+you can add style for your widgets in your theme style.css file or inserting them in plugin style file or adding them to every box custome css textarea</p>

-Features :
+<strong>Features :</strong>
-- ability to show a complete sidebar in a popup box.
+<li>- ability to show a complete sidebar in a popup box.</li>
-- two different effects for box it self and its button !
+<li>- two different effects for box it self and its button !</li>
-- ability to make unlimited number of boxes !
+<li>- ability to make unlimited number of boxes !</li>
-- ability to show in specific pages of your site
+<li>- ability to show in specific pages of your site</li>
-- ability to make the box shows automatically or by user click or both !
+<li>- ability to make the box shows automatically or by user click or both !</li>
-- ability to make a box invisibile without deleting it !
+<li>- ability to make a box invisibile without deleting it !</li>
-- ability to change the box width and height and button width and height !
+<li>- ability to change the box width and height and button width and height !</li>
-- ability to change the the button and box background color directly from settings page
+<li>- ability to change the the button and box background color directly from settings page</li>
-- ability to add custome css in every box settings !
+<li>- ability to add custome css in every box settings !</li>

 == Changelog ==
-NEW In Version 2 :
+<strong>NEW In Version 2 :</strong>
-- redesigned admin area .
+<li>- Redesigned admin area .</li>
-- ability to set an effect for box close event ! (only in pro)
+<li>- Ability to set an effect for box close event ! (only in pro)</li>
-- ability to change button text color . (only in pro)
+<li>- Ability to change button text color . (only in pro)</li>
-- ability to change button font size (only in pro)
+<li>- Ability to change button font size (only in pro)</li>
-- ability to make a box mobile compatible !! (only in pro)
+<li>- Ability to make a box mobile compatible !! (only in pro)</li>
-- added 5 new amazing effects (1 in lite)
+<li>- Added 5 new amazing effects (1 in lite)</li>
-- ability to choose between 3 different skins !
-(1 in lite)
+<li>- Ability to choose between 3 different skins !
+(1 in lite)</li>

-few of above features are deleted in lite version.
+Few of above features are deleted in lite version.

 == Installation ==
-HOW TO INSTALL
+<strong>HOW TO INSTALL</strong>
--extratc plugin files
+<li>-extratc plugin files</li>
--copy folder pg-fixed-box into wordpress plugins folder which is located in : yourdomain/wp-content/plugins or after downloading the plugin go to wordpress dashboard and navigate to plugins > installed plugins , then from top click Add New button , in next page press upload , select the file and press Install Now.
+<li>-copy folder pg-fixed-box into wordpress plugins folder which is located in : yourdomain/wp-content/plugins
+or after downloading the plugin go to wordpress dashboard and navigate to plugins > installed plugins , then from top click Add New button , in next page press upload , select the file and press Install Now.</li>

-HOW TO ACTIVATE
+<strong>HOW TO ACTIVATE</strong>
--go to wordpress dashboard and navigate to plugins > installed plugins , from tab All or Inactive find the "PG Fixed Boxes WP Plugin (pop up sidebars plugin)" and below the title press Activate.
+<li>-go to wordpress dashboard and navigate to plugins > installed plugins , from tab All or Inactive find the "PG Fixed Boxes WP Plugin (pop up sidebars plugin)" and below the title press Activate.</li>
--wait until wordpress shows a box containing plugin activated
+<li>-wait until wordpress shows a box containing plugin activated</li>

-HOW TO USE
+<strong>HOW TO USE</strong>
--after activating the plugin it will automatically creates a box with default information -for viewing current available boxes navigate to : Settings > Fixed Boxes -for adding new box navigate to : Settings > Add New Box -after editing box settings go to Dashboard > Appearance > Widgets and insert widgets in the widget area that has same name as your box
+<li>-after activating the plugin it will automatically creates a box with default information</li>
+<li>-for viewing current available boxes navigate to : Settings > Fixed Boxes</li>
+<li>-for adding new box navigate to : Settings > Add New Box</li>
+<li>-after editing box settings go to Dashboard > Appearance > Widgets and insert widgets in the widget area that has same name as your box</li>
--then make sure you checked  Show this box in my site  in your box settings.
+<li>-then make sure you checked  Show this box in my site  in your box settings.</li>
--now visit your site and you should see the widget in there !
+<li>-now visit your site and you should see the widget in there !</li>

 == Frequently Asked Questions ==
-Q : can i change the speed of effects ?
+<p>Q : can i change the speed of effects ?</p>
-A : yes you can and it is easy ! go to plugin js folder open the file effects.js and modify numbers within function "function runboxeffect" and "function runbtneffect"
+<p>A : yes you can and it is easy ! go to plugin js folder open the file effects.js and modify numbers within function "function runboxeffect" and "function runbtneffect"</p>

-Q : where i can use this plugin ?
+<p>Q : where i can use this plugin ?</p>
-A : as it is a wordpress plugin , everywhere you can install wordpress , you can use this plugin too !
+<p>A : as it is a wordpress plugin , everywhere you can install wordpress , you can use this plugin too !</p>

-Q : im disabled the blugin but sidebar contents are not removed how to remove them ?
+<p>Q : im disabled the blugin but sidebar contents are not removed how to remove them ?</p>
-A : for prevent the data lost wordpress keeps your widgets even if that widget area is not there if you dont want that widgets just drag them to the top of inactive sidebars area and refresh the page!
+<p>A : for prevent the data lost wordpress keeps your widgets even if that widget area is not there
+if you dont want that widgets just drag them to the top of inactive sidebars area and refresh the page!</p>

 == Screenshots ==
-preview1.png
-preview2.png
+1 - box settings screenshot 1
+2 - box settings screenshot 2